WynandSouthAfrica/Hbit-Tracker/README.md

-# OMEC Habit Tracker — v0.2 (PDF only)
+# OMEC Habit Tracker — v0.2.1 (PDF only)

-A clean, OMEC-styled Streamlit app to tick daily habits and export a neat PDF.
-No database.
-No CSV.
-You own the file.

-## Features
+Patch notes:
+- Fixed UnicodeEncodeError by using ASCII-safe PDF output (no emojis / checkbox glyphs).
+- Replaced special characters with ASCII equivalents in the PDF.
-- OMEC visual theme
+- Still PDF-only, no storage, OMEC dark theme.
-- Choose your tracked tasks
-- Tick off a day and add notes
-- Generate a **PDF** as your official record (nothing stored in the app)

 ## Run
 ```bash